romashouckfamily/lab/syllabus/day1.md

 ## [optional] 7.
 Configure your bash profile to make use of shortcuts
 - Create alias in ~/.bash_profile: `alias lab='cd ~/Desktop/projects/lab’`
 - To see current path, use `pwd`
+- Add shortcut for sublime, so that you can open sublime from the command line